In the Time of the Voodoo

 “I told you to stay in the house,” Clotilde scolded.
 “Say hello to Mr. Cuesta and go back.
 Don’t make me angry.”
 They did as told.

 “They’re growing up to be healthy, gorgeous children,” Willie said.

 She nodded.
 “And I want them to stay healthy and gorgeous.
 Please, help us, Willie.”

 “I’ll do what I can,” he said, although at the moment he had no idea what that would be. . . .

 Read the exciting conclusion in our current issue, on sale now!

-"The Comb Bag" by Peter Tremayne, Copyright © 2013 with permission of the author.
+In the Time of the Voodoo by John Lantigua.
+Copyright © 2017 with permission of the author.

 Keep these great mystery stories coming all year long ...
 Subscribe now!